-MANUAL: Push the Auto/Manual Leveling Button once to enter the Manual Leveling mode (Auto Leveling Indicator Light not lit).
-With the Auto Leveling Indicator Lamp not lit the Manual Left/Right leveling switch will level the combine left and right.
-When the switch is released the combine chassis will maintain the current chassis position.
+MANUAL: Push the Manual/Off/Auto leveling switch to the Manual position to select manual leveling operation.
+With the switch in this position the Manual Left/Right leveling switch will level the combine left and right.
+When the switch is released the combine chassis will maintain the current chassis position and not return to level.